tarwn/lessthandot-hugo/blogs/content/posts/2010-11-05-use-a-outer-loop-join-for-faster-perform.md

   - Microsoft SQL Server

 ---
 A couple of days ago a coworker was having problems with an insert statement.
-This insert statement needed to insert data into a table if that data didn&#8217;t already exists in the table he was inserting to.
+This insert statement needed to insert data into a table if that data didn't already exists in the table he was inserting to.

 The table he was inserting to had about 20 million rows and the table he was inserting from had about 100 thousand rows.
 The problem he had was that the left join that checked if the rows existed was nor performing very well.
 Since one table was much smaller compared to the other table I suggested a _left outer loop join_.
 Once he changed to the _left outer loop join_ the query was about 20 times faster because now it performed an index seek instead of an index scan.